Tadpole ALPHAbook

 Price* | $17,450 |

-At the time when Tadpole released the ALPHAbook, the second generation RISC and Unix laptops were available, consisting of SPARC-based RDI PowerLite, various SPARCbooks and PowerPC IBM 800s laptops.
-Tadpole might have planned another ALPHAbook in the 1990s, calling this product ALPHAbook 1, which was based on a strategic agreement with Digital.
+At the time when Tadpole released the ALPHAbook, second generation RISC and Unix laptops were available with SPARC-based RDI PowerLite, various SPARCbooks and IBM PowerPC laptops.
+Tadpole might had planned another ALPHAbook in the 1990s, calling this product ALPHAbook 1, which was based on a strategic agreement with Digital.

 Technical details

-ALPHAbooks were 64-bit Alpha RISC computers, based on custom Digital/DEC design, which Tadpole integrated into a laptop.
-Chipset and devices used were:
+ALPHAbooks are 64-bit Alpha RISC computers, based on custom Digital/DEC design, which Tadpole integrated into a laptop.
+Chipset and devices used are:

 Usage | Device | Type | External | Bus |